 Complete List of Mountain Passes in India and Himalayas

-India is surrounded by two hostile neighbors in north i.e. Pakistan and China and these Mountain passes in India give an edge to Indian Army to move necessary reinforcement at the time.
-Not only the passes in India are helpful for Army, the passes in the Himalayas are important for people living in Himalayan Valley.
+India is surrounded by two hostile neighbors in the north i.e. Pakistan and China and these Mountain passes in India give an edge to the Indian Army to move necessary reinforcement at the time.
+Not only the passes in India are helpful for the Army, but the passes in the Himalayas are also important for people living in Himalayan Valley.
 This Mountainous passes in allows local people to easily travel from one place to another and arrange necessary goods.
 In this article, we would be covering Passes in India and specifically Passes in Himalaya Mountain Range of India.
-We would cover some of the important Mountain passes in India and their importance for Indian Army, some of the highest mountain passes in the world and important valleys connected by these mountain passes in India.
+We would cover some of the important mountain passes in India and their importance for the Indian Army, some of the highest mountain passes in the world and important valleys connected by these mountain passes in India.

 List of Mountain Passes Situated in Himalaya Range in India

 As mentioned earlier, Himalaya Range runs from Jammu & Kashmir to Arunachal Pradesh, thereby creating a substantial number of passes in India.
 The height of Mountainous passes in India varies from 2500 Meters (8000 feet) to 5500 meters (18000 feet).
 Almost every state of India through which Himalayan Range passes has a substantial number of passes.
 To better cover this article, we would list all the passes situated in India state wise with records held by them (if any).
 The Himalayan Range has nearly 40 Mountainous passes in India and they are predominately situated in 5-6 states of India.

 Mountain Passes Situated in Siachen Glacier in India